afcapel/stimulus-autocomplete/README.md

 1. Update the version number in `package.json`.
 Try to follow semantic versioning guidelines as much as possible.

-2. Build the package with `npm run build`

-3. Publish the package to npmjs.com with `npm publish`
+2. Publish the package to npmjs.com with `npm publish`

 ## License